ealcobaca/pymfe/docs/source/using.rst

-Using pymfe
+Using PyMFE
 ###########
-Extracting metafeatures with pymfe is easy.
+Extracting metafeatures with PyMFE is easy.

 The parameters are the measures, the group of measures and the summarization functions to be extracted.
 The default behavior is to extract all default